yeikiu/vue3-md-blog/README.md

 - [Write and post with your favourite IDE 🕶](https://yeikiu.github.io/vue-base-blog/#/guide/post-with-your-favourite-ide)

-- Check the [features](https://yeikiu.github.io/vue-base-blog/#/features) list to see all the cool stuff you can do in your posts!
+- Check the [features section](https://yeikiu.github.io/vue-base-blog/#/features) to see demos of all the cool stuff you can do in your posts!

 ### Credits